dojo/docs/shrinksafe/index.rst

 Developer information
 =====================

 ShrinkSafe has its own jar file, ``shrinksafe.jar``, which utilizes an unmodified Rhino jar, ``js.jar``.
-Note that the linkage requiresr the same version of Rhino used to build the shrinksafe.jar.
+Note that the linkage requires the same version of Rhino used to build the shrinksafe.jar.
 In versions prior to Dojo 1.3, ShrinkSafe was bundled into Rhino by way of patch, and shipped as ``custom_rhino.jar``.

 ==========
 Known bugs
 ==========

-Shrinksafe removes comments containing IE's propietary conditional compilation code `ticket #2298 <http://bugs.dojotoolkit.org/ticket/2298>`_
+* Shrinksafe removes comments containing IE's propietary conditional compilation code `ticket #2298 <http://bugs.dojotoolkit.org/ticket/2298>`_
-Forward references are not always resolved properly.
-See `ticket #3241 <http://bugs.dojotoolkit.org/ticket/3241>`_ ShrinkSafe appears to not handle '$super' in this code.
+* Forward references are not always resolved properly.
+See `ticket #3241 <http://bugs.dojotoolkit.org/ticket/3241>`_
+* ShrinkSafe appears to not handle '$super' in this code.
 See `ticket #5436 <http://bugs.dojotoolkit.org/ticket/5436>`_

 ========
 See also